YoannDrx/portfolio-caro/content/expertises/en/droits-auteur.md

 ---
 title: "Managing copyrights" "Gestions des droits d'auteur"
-description: "The term 'author' refers to the individual who writes the lyrics of a song".
+description: "The term 'author' refers to the individual who writes the lyrics of a song"
 slug: "droits-auteur"
 imgUrl: "/images/service_7.jpeg"
 titlePart1: "titlePart1"